lancedb/lancedb/docs/src/basic.md

 By default, LanceDB runs a brute-force scan over dataset to find the K nearest neighbours (KNN).
 For tables with more than 50K vectors, creating an ANN index is recommended to speed up search performance.
+LanceDB allows you to create an ANN index on a table as follows:

 === "Python"